moebiussurfing/ofxSCENE-SVG/README.md

 * ofxSvgLoader

 ## TODO:
-* Size colors are hardcoded now to my two SVG samples.
+* Size colors are hardcoded now to my two `SVG` samples.
-  * Cout layers amount and use these number of colors.
+  * Count layers amount from the imported `SVG` file and use this number of colors.
 * Add masked mode. (?)

 ## Tested systems